jnozzi/cocoadev.com/markdown/FileSystem.md

 HFS - a throwback to the old Mac days.
 Limited to 2 gigs total.
 Case insensitive, case preserving.

-UFS (General/UFSFileSystem) - throwback to the General/NeXT days.
+UFS (UFSFileSystem) - throwback to the NeXT days.
 Case sensitive.

-MSDOS (General/MSDOSFileSystem) - a windows/msdos partition, either FAT16 or FAT32.
+MSDOS (MSDOSFileSystem) - a windows/msdos partition, either FAT16 or FAT32.
 Case insensitive, case preserving, sometimes.